In the summer of 2006, at a retreat with just God and me, and after being single for 22 years, God said three things (not audibly):

 • Our mothers (mine was deceased) both played bridge, both were obsessed with good manners and “proper English”, neither left the house without looking like they were on their way to a photo shoot

-I have a dear friend who wrote Bible-reading-journals for years.
+I have a dear friend who inscribed notes in journals for years based upon her Bible readings.
 One day she read through the insights she’d noted…most of them very private.
 She then removed the pages she wanted to keep and threw the rest into her fireplace.
 Not only did she release the deep hurts she’d recorded, but she felt the warmth of the fire as if the Lord was embracing her while she let go of the past.

 May God shine His beautiful and loving Face upon you.
 As you spend more time with Him, I promise the Light of His beautiful Face will shine peace and joy inside of you…even in the midst of your circumstances.
 Bless you!